 The upbeat in US retail sales and industrial production data caused the peso to weaken last Wednesday.

-The cautious sentiment ahead of the Bangko Sentral ng Pilipinas’ (BSP) Monetary Board’s policy rate decision
+The cautious sentiment ahead of the Bangko Sentral ng Pilipinas’ (BSP) Monetary Board’s policy rate decision could cause the peso to depreciate.

 Bloomberg’s consensus for PHP/USD is at 50.85 in 2021, 50.50 in 2022, and 50.60 in 2023